 That said, if the pool guy can automate the invoice process or reorder supplies, his/her productivity increases, enabling more of their time to get invested in the revenue-generating side of the business: servicing pools.
 So, maybe it doesn’t depend–maybe it’s business critical.

 (Paula) I think we can agree that it is business critical.
 If not for any other reason than your example about competition; it’s automate or perish from what I have seen.
 Andy, thanks a million for your time and perspective, I am looking forward to many more conversations and collaborations between our teams.

 RPA is just the latest step in a digital transformation journey that is changing the way businesses operate.
 How is your organization rising to meet this challenge?
 Drop us a note or connect with us (connect to our LinkedIn).

 RGP is a global consulting firm that enables rapid business outcomes by bringing together the right people to create transformative change.
 As a human capital partner for our clients, we specialize in solving today’s most pressing business problems across the enterprise in the areas of Business Transformation, Governance, Risk & Compliance and Technology & Digital Innovation.
 Our engagements are designed to leverage human connection and collaboration to deliver practical solutions and more impactful results that power our clients, consultants and partners’ success.

-Contact us here for any questions or concerns!
+Learn more about our Accounting Suite & Intelligent RPA for Accounting solutions here!
+Or, Contact us here for any questions or concerns!